neulab/ExplainaBoard/dataset/chunk_conll00/README.md

 ### Format
-The ``.csv`` is the most common format for Chunk datasets, which always keep the dataset in three columns: token, true-tag, and predicted-tag, separated by space.
+The ``.csv`` is the most common format for Chunk datasets, which always keeps the dataset in three columns: token, true-tag, and predicted-tag, separated by space.
+A spaceline is usually token to interval different sentences.

 ### Split